Salad Caprese

 (Penne alla Caprese in Crudo)

-well serve it all cold.
-In that case, toss the tomatoes and pasta while still hot,
+as well serve it all cold.
+In that case, toss the tomatoes and pasta while still

-then set them aside until you’re ready to serve them.
-Finish the pasta by tossing
+hot, then set them aside until you’re ready to serve them.
+Finish the pasta

-and come up with a version of the plate that reflects your personal taste and
+the recipe path and come up with a version of the plate that reflects your

-local procedure.
-When you reach this point, cooking is truly a joy.”
+personal taste and local procedure.
+When you reach this point, cooking is

 Makes 6 servings